dhustkoder/PluginCpp/README.md

-Loadin .so and .dll function and classes into your cpp program.
+Loadin .so and .dll functions and classes into your cpp program.

 ###compiling with cmake
 1. mkdir build